 There is an assumption that the starting point for child custody is a 50/50 split between parents.
 However shared care can be impractical and sometimes impossible.
 The Family Court decides custody by considering what is in the best interests of the child (not the parent), with each case determined on its facts.
 For example one parent might be working full time and live in another State making a 50/50 arrangement impractical for the child.
 If there has been family violence or sexual abuse in the relationship, a parent can lose their custody all together.

 Learn more on child custody and support.

 Does it matter to court why a marriage has ended?

 Australia has a principle of no fault divorce.
 This means Courts are not interested which spouse was at fault in terms of a marriage breakdown when granting a divorce.
 An experienced Divorce Lawyer should be able to talk and walk you through the divorce process ensuring the reason is not brought up.

-Principal James Maspero has been a Family Law Lawyer for 27 years and has the experience you need and results you want.
-Contact James today for a free consultation to understand your case on 02 8052 3322 or email@example.com.
+Jeremy Maspero is a family law lawyer with a diverse range of experience and skills.
+With the experience you need and results you want, contact Jeremy today for a consultation to understand how he can help you on 02 8052 3322 or email@example.com.

 Disclaimer: The legal content on this website is produced by lawyers at Maspero Legal.
 It is offered for general interest only and should not be construed as specific legal advice as every situation is different.
 People seeking legal advice relevant to their particular situation are encouraged to contact a lawyer from Maspero Legal.